dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

           +-----+     +-----+   +-----+    +-----+      +----+
 ~~~~
 {: #fig-multiple-exchange title="Connectivity between operators using an Exchange that supports multiple mobility protocols"}

-# Alternative deployment options {#sec-alt}

-## Extensions to N3/F1-U/Xn-U interface

-Although not strictly the object of study by 3GPP, previous solutions can (and
-would gain to) be extended beyond N9 to cover N3 interface too.

-The immediate benefit is the complete removal of all GTP tunnels, along with
-associated mangement complexity and traffic overhead.
-In particular, this
-removes the need for internetworking between N3 and N9 technologies, and offers
-a uniform user plane as recommended in the specification.

-Potential gains can result for an early handling of traffic right from the RAN
-and thus possibly closer to the UE.
-The result is a simpler and lighter
-architecture, allowing convergence with other non-3GPP accesses.

-### SRv6

-The mobile network would benefit of the application of SRv6 to both, N3 and
-N9 interfaces.
-The intrinsic ability of SRv6 to integrate, in a single protocol,
-the control of the overlay, underlay and NFV implies that if applied to the N3
-interface the end-to-end SRv6-based network slice can start on the NodeB itself.

-### hICN

-This option ensures that forwarding beyond the radio access is directly managed
-through hICN.
-As a consequence, no additional state nor signaling is required
-for static and mobile consumers, nor for static producers.
-The impact of
-producer mobility is low because of the small number of impacted routers.

-Dynamic forwarding capabilities are extended in this configuration to the
-selection of the first UPF, with the potential of additional performance
-improvement and higher traffic offload because of the deployment of hICN
-functionalities closer to the UE.
-A significant advantage arises in dense
-deployments scenarios where it becomes possible to isolate the core network from
-the locally-management mobility (a design objective of the mobile architecture),
-while allowing distributed selection of ingress UPFs, and dynamic per-packet
-load balancing of traffic across them.

-## Coexistence with GTP-based architecture

-An alternative vision, although not recommended, would be to preserve the
-current architecture as is, and deploy alternative data planes on top.

-### SRv6
-As explained in section 5.3.1, SRv6 can co-exist with the current GTP-based
-control plane.
-Additionally, the current control plane can be extended to suport
-TE as defined in 5.3.2.

-From a dataplane perspective, SRv6 can coexist on the N9 interface together
-with GTP-U traffic.

-This is important towards a slow migration from a GTP-based architecture
-into different architectures.

-### hICN

-This section discusses the insertion of hICN-AMM in an unmodified 3GPP 5G
-reference architecture, where GTP tunnels are preserved.
-As previously stated,
-maintaining GTP tunnels does not allow to overcome limitations of anchor-based
-approaches.
-However, a transparent integration of hICN-AMM limits to the minimum
-deployment costs and already brings advantages over the baseline architecture
-presented earlier.

-The first option shares some similarities with the previous situation and
-proposes to deploy hICN-AMM within Mobile Edge Computing (MEC) platforms.
-It
-relies on the local breakout capability introduced in 5G through the UL/CL.
-This
-function is used to realize the hICN punting function described in
-{{?I-D.muscariello-intarea-hicn}}, i.e. to identify hICN traffic (Interest and
-Data packets) and forward it to the local MEC hICN instance.
-Although it
-preserves tunnels and anchor points, this option permits an early termination of
-tunnels and the distribution of hICN capabilities close to the edge like in path
-caching and rate/loss/congestion control which may be leveraged for efficient
-low-latency content distribution especially in presence of consumer mobility.

-The second option consists in the deployment of hICN-AMM as User Plane Function
-(UPF) inside mobile user plane.
-It has the advantage of preserving hICN benefits
-in terms of consumer mobility and flexible transport.

-A more in depth presentation of those alternative deployments can be found in
-{{?I-D.auge-dmm-hicn-mobility-deployment-options}}.

 # Summary {#sec-summary}